0m0D1NGR0NALD/Varroa-Mites-Detection-In-Bees/README.md

 Download Dataset used via https://zenodo.org/record/4085044#.ZFib6nZBzrd

 ## Usage
+**Dataset Preparation:** Anotate dataset to customize it for YOLOv5 using Roboflow : https://app.roboflow.com

 **Notebook Preparation:** The file titled 'custom_data.yaml' contains the customized ulterations for the data paths as well as the classes under investigation.

 **Model Training:** Use the notebook titled : 'Varroa Mites Detection.ipynb' to train the varroa mites detection model stored in the path >> yolov5/runs/train/yolov5s_results/weights/best.pt, post training.